WQgcx/wqgcx.github.io/index.md

 ## Transport and Travel

-Here are my [tours of rail and air(运转报告)](https://wqgcx.github.io/transport/).
+Here are my [travelogues(运转报告/足迹)](https://wqgcx.github.io/transport/).
 Come, explore and enjoy this fantastic and magnificent world of transport and travel!

 ## Contact Me